johnnyj2608/LootCouncil/README.md

 ## Project Name & Pitch

-Name
+Reward Allocator

-Description
+A Python script that aggregates data from public websites and computes reward assignments

 Built with Python.
-Utilized Warcraft Logs API and GraphQL.
+Utilized Pandas library to parse web-scraped data and GraphQL to query Warcraft Log’s API.
+Also used pretty print and print libraries to output the result to a text file

 ## Installation and Setup Instructions